Updated 6 August 2014

 You feel a weight on your chest, pressing you down and preventing you from sitting up.
 But it’s worse than that – you can’t move your arms or legs.
-You can’t move your lips to call out for help.
+You can’t even move your lips to call out for help.
 You’re not sure who or what is pushing on your chest.
 It’s too dark to see.
-But you just know there is a presence there.
+But you just know there’s a presence there.
 Something strange.
 Something uninvited.
 Something frightening…

 It was a classic case of sleep paralysis.

 Sleep paralysis stories like this one are in fact surprisingly common – A study in 2011 found that 7.6% of people will experience sleep paralysis in their lifetime.
 And the figure is even higher amongst people who have narcolepsy (around 40%).